dangaiden/blog/content/post/2022/new-role-vmware.md

 ### My experience so far

 I am enjoying this role within the Tanzu Plaform Labs services team, a team which not only focuses on everything related Tanzu but enabling the customers with DevOps methodologies, Agile practices, etc to embrace Kubernetes in the best way.

+Sounds like a sales-pitch but I like that I am not exclusively tied to teach how a product like Tanzu works.

+Besides that I have the opportunity to work deploying other OSS projects (like Harbor, Contour, cert-manager, etc.) plus teaching methodologies to companies which are embracing Kubernetes for their first time or have little experience with it.